University of Chester

 - Semi-catered – Lunch and evening meals included from Monday to Friday

-As we currently can’t accommodate all first year students in University owned accommodation, we have a great relationship with the private sector; and are currently working in partnership with Fresh Student Living – Tramways, to accommodate just under 400 students to accommodation in the heart of the city centre.
+Although we are unable to guarantee all first year students in University owned accommodation, we have a great relationship with the private sector; and currently work in partnership with Fresh Student Living – Tramways, to accommodate an additional 400 students.
+This partnership enabled us in 2015/16 to offer accommodation to every student who applied.

 We also have Hall Wardens who are current students either in Year 2, Year 3 or Postgraduate stage, to assist first year students on any issues they might have.

-When it comes to moving out of University accommodation in the first year, and preparations for where to move in the second year, the Chester Students’ Union are on hand to help.
-They offer advice and guidance on a range of accommodation issues: from helping you find accommodation, to checking contracts.
+When it comes to moving out of University accommodation in the first year, and preparations for where to move in the second year, the Residential Living Team and the Chester Students’ Union are on hand to help.
+They offer advice and guidance on a range of accommodation issues.

 No matter which campus you might be based at, there are lots of things for you to get involved with.
 From enjoying our fantastic faculty specific facilities, designed to enhance your course interest; to attending events organised by our award winning Chester Students’ Union (CSU) - we aim to provide an environment that develops your academic and social experiences.